Introduction to Small Ball Poker

 Small ball poker dictates playing a lot of poker with a variety of hands.
 If you want to attack many unwanted pots, you need to widen your opening range.
 This varies player to player, but most professionals accept that suited connectors, suited aces and the paint cards have the most play-ability and equity to warrant including in opening raise ranges.

 As always, position is important.
 Small ball experts will play as many pots in position as they can.
 They understand there are an abundance of chips to be picked up in pots that people aren’t interested in contesting.
 As such, they will be opening an incredibly high amount of pots in position when it folds to them and also be calling raises in position if multi way and cheap.
 The reason being they can risk few chips to gain many.
-They understand the implied odds, that they can play the 3h 4h for a small raise when stack sizes are 100 bb + because they are risking 2.5 big blinds to bust a weak player who is prone to overplaying their pocket Aces on a 3s 3h Kd type flop.
+They understand the implied odds.
+They can play the three four of hearts for a small raise when stack sizes are 100 bb + because they are risking 2.5 big blinds to bust a weak player who is prone to overplaying their pocket Aces on a 3s 3h Kd type flop.

 Small ball requires a player to be expert before and after the flop, experienced and attentive.
 Don’t try this style of poker if you are not confident playing many different scenarios.
 It’s also worth pointing out this is not the ideal strategy for most cash games and is mostly utilised in tournaments to build a stack without much risk.